Over the summer, we often pack together in modest crowds (or in a neighbor’s backyard) to watch fireworks explode in the sky.

-Don’t be dodgy in your from name.
+Don’t be dodgy in your From name.
 Make sure it’s clear who you are and what you do.
-Identify yourself clearly.
-If the email is coming from a department in your business, make sure it’s clear which department sent it.
-You don’t want your marketing emails and your support emails to come from the same place.
+Identify yourself.
+If the email comes from a department in your business, make sure it’s clear which department sent it.
+You don’t want your marketing and support emails to come from the same place.

-Another great tactic to try here is to make your from name an actual human name.
-That means, instead of your email coming from HIP B2B, it will come from Bret Smith, CEO at HIP B2B.
-This personal touch will mean the world to leads, many of whom get 100s of promotional emails a day.
+Another great tactic to try here is to make your From name an actual human name.
+That means instead of your email coming from HIPB2B; it will come from Bret Smith, CEO at HIPB2B.
+This personal touch will mean the world to leads, many of whom get 100s of promotional emails daily.